Building a Secure Attachment Bond with Your Baby

 Resources and references

-General information on bonding for secure attachment
+General information on secure attachment

 Bonding with your Baby – Discusses why bonding is important, how your baby interacts, ways to get support and involving other caregivers.
 (Kids Health)